jhadida/nxp/docs/expr/match.md

 # Matching

-In the [introduction](expr/intro), we presented two different types of tokens (contents and composition), and talked about how multiplicity is different from multiple distinct matches (tl;dr: contiguous matches are grouped under a single `TMatch` object).
+In the [introduction](expr/intro), we presented two different types of tokens (contents and composition), and the four classes `Regex, Set, Seq, Rep` which are the building blocks of expressions in NXP.
 Here we expand on practical explanations of matching in NXP, and working with the output.

 ## Functions

 All `Token` objects implement the following methods:
 ```
 tok.match( cursor )         must match from the current position
-tok.find( cursor )          advance cursor until a match is found
+tok.find( cursor )          advance cursor until a match is found or EOL
-tok.findall( cursor )       advance cursor until the end of the text
+tok.findall( cursor )       advance cursor until EOL and find all matches
 tok.finditer( cursor )      generator implementation of findall
 ```

-Note that these methods expect a `Cursor` object in input (not text), and that they may modify its position.
+Notice that these methods expect a `Cursor` object in input (not text), and that they may modify its position.
-Cursors can be created from a string using `nxp.make_cursor(text)`, but to make this even easier, the following top-level functions are provided for convenience ([source](https://github.com/jhadida/nxp/blob/master/src/nxp/helper.py)):
+Cursors can be created from a string using `nxp.make_cursor(text)`, but to make this even easier, the following top-level functions are also provided for convenience ([source](https://github.com/jhadida/nxp/blob/master/src/nxp/helper.py)):
 ```
 nxp.match( token, text )     -> TMatch/MatchError
 nxp.find( token, text )      -> TMatch/None